-Ralph Yarl: Man accused of shooting black teen is in custody
+Ralph Yarl: Andrew Lester, accused of shooting black teen, is in custody

 - Published

-A US man in Missouri has turned himself in to face charges of assault after shooting a teenager who rang his doorbell.
+An 84-year-old man in Missouri accused of shooting a black teenager who mistakenly rang his doorbell has turned himself in, authorities said.

-Andrew Lester, 84, has been charged with first-degree assault and armed criminal action, prosecutors said.
+Andrew Lester has been charged with first-degree assault and armed criminal action, prosecutors said.

 Mr Lester, who is white, allegedly shot Ralph Yarl, 16, who is black, once in the head and once in the arm last Thursday night.
 The boy survived.